planetmint/planetmint-driver-python/docs/advanced-usage.rst

 ----------------------

 At a high level, a "digital asset" is something which can be represented digitally and can be assigned to a user.
-In BigchainDB, users are identified by their public key, and the data payload in a digital asset is represented using a generic `Python dict <https://docs.python.org/3.4/tutorial/datastructures.html#dictionaries>`_.
+In Planetmint, users are identified by their public key, and the data payload in a digital asset is represented using a generic `Python dict <https://docs.python.org/3.4/tutorial/datastructures.html#dictionaries>`_.

-In BigchainDB, digital assets can be created by doing a special kind of
+In Planetmint, digital assets can be created by doing a special kind of
 transaction: a ``CREATE`` transaction.

 .. ipython::